copsTvFan/cops-episode-guide/readme.md

 Aired 2004-01-24.

-**Foolish Criminals Special Edition** (Palm Beach County FL - 8:42 PM Burglary in Progress) District 3 Sheriff's Dept. - Deputy Nick Camene takes the call of a man seen jumping a fence into a problem area where many thefts occur.
-A black guy is caught stealing copper wire from a business/(Cathedral City, CA – 8:51 PM Public Disturbance Call) PD - Public disturbance call to a drunk/high teen at a Blockbuster Video who knocked over a display looking for a job/(Indio, CA - 9:08 PM Suspicious Activity Call) Indio PD - Suspicious activity call to a man driving with expired tags trying to sell stolen lawn equipment.
+**Foolish Criminals Special Edition**

+- (Palm Beach County FL - 8:42 PM Burglary in Progress) District 3 Sheriff's Dept. - Deputy Nick Camene takes the call of a man seen jumping a fence into a problem area where many thefts occur.
+A black guy is caught stealing copper wire from a business
+- (Cathedral City, CA – 8:51 PM Public Disturbance Call) PD - Public
+  disturbance call to a drunk/high teen at a Blockbuster Video who knocked over a display looking for a job
+- (Indio, CA - 9:08 PM Suspicious Activity Call) Indio PD - Suspicious activity call to a man driving with expired tags trying to sell stolen lawn equipment.
   A witness helps apprehend a burglar; at a traffic stop, a man says his ailing wife put illegal tags on his car.

 ### S16E11

 Aired 2003-09-13.

-**Rescues 1 Special Edition** (Passaic County NJ - 4:54 PM Assistance Call) Sheriff's Dept - Officer Jason DeGroat went to Lakeland Regional High School, then got a job working security at Passaic County Community College.
+**Rescues 1 Special Edition**

+- (Passaic County NJ - 4:54 PM Assistance Call) Sheriff's Dept - Officer Jason DeGroat went to Lakeland Regional High School, then got a job working security at Passaic County Community College.
 Lots of Passaic County police officers worked there as security and he met a lot of them.
 They would tell him how interesting their job was and he should take the test and come aboard.
 His partner Officer Karl Shucai always wanted to be a cop.
 He started out in the jail division for a few years, then the courthouse and finally his dream came true - out to the streets of Passaic.
 They take the call of a man who fell into the river.
 Rescue a man who has fallen into a rushing river.
-(New York City, NY - 6:15 PM Car Accident) from S07E34.
-(Pierce County WA - 11:21 PM Noise Complaint) from S13E13.
+- (New York City, NY - 6:15 PM Car Accident) from S07E34.
+- (Pierce County WA - 11:21 PM Noise Complaint) from S13E13.

 ### S16E12

 Aired 2004-03-06.

-**Coast to Coast 54** (Passaic County NJ - 9:38 PM Suspicious Activity) County Sheriff's Dept. - A white guy in an orange shirt goes back to get his stash and gets caught.
+**Coast to Coast 54**

+- (Passaic County NJ - 9:38 PM Suspicious Activity) County Sheriff's Dept. - A white guy in an orange shirt goes back to get his stash and gets caught.
 He runs and the cop goes back to get his car and catches him.
 A K9 is brought in to find the tossed drugs.
-(Wichita KS - 4:24 PM Suspicious Vehicle) A gross white woman and a gay black guy are in a car in front of a house where they shouldn't be with no ID, no clue, she has 6 warrants and he is an alcoholic and on parole.
-(Palm Beach Co FL - 9:27 PM Domestic Disturbance Call) Sheriff's Office District 1 Martin and his wife are drunk and fight over the keys to the truck.
+- (Wichita KS - 4:24 PM Suspicious Vehicle) A gross white woman and a gay black guy are in a car in front of a house where they shouldn't be with no ID, no clue, she has 6 warrants and he is an alcoholic and on parole.
+- (Palm Beach Co FL - 9:27 PM Domestic Disturbance Call) Sheriff's Office District 1 Martin and his wife are drunk and fight over the keys to the truck.
 She rips his shirt and he cuts her arm.

 ### S16E13